mattways/attachs/README.md

 # Attachs

-Seo friendly way to attach files to records in rails.
+Json based attachments for records in rails.

 ## Install